 If the request does not contain the

-Authorization header with the appropriate string, the virt returns the
+Authorization header with the appropriate string, the service returns the

-401 Unauthorized error and does not process any other responses (it ignores the Errors behavior of the virt, for example).
+401 Unauthorized error and does not process any other responses (it ignores the Errors behavior settings, for example).

-On the Auth page of the Virt editor, select the desired authentication type.
+On the Auth page of the virtual service editor, select the desired authentication type.